 What moments were your proudest achievements in 2017?

 Definitely doing the century ride solo, because it was all me.
 I didn’t have anyone to cheer me on, no one else riding to amp me up, no support team no pit stops, no music, just the sound of my skates rolling and me pushing myself.
 I think for me a super proud moment was getting connected with Powerslide and becoming a skate tester, input giver, flowish rider, representer or something to that effect.
 I’m not really sure where I’m at in all of that but I am definitely thankful for the opportunity and their support in keeping me rolling as much as I can.

 Did you have any goals you didn’t achieve?

 Unfortunately I was not able to skate in Athens to Atlanta where I was hoping to smash the time I had logged for my first one in 2015.
 Sub 6 hours at Athens to Atlanta is my goal this year.
 It is completely achievable I just need to attack my training.

-What is your weekly training regiment, workout / skate schedule?
+What is your weekly training regimen and workout/skate schedule?